epfl-ada/ada-2023-project-analytixxperts2023/readme.md

 Through this analysis, our project seeks to provide a comprehensive perspective on the significance of diversity in the world of cinema and its potential implications.

-# Research questions
+## Research questions

-Analysis of the dynamics of the roles occupied by people from diverse backgrounds :
-- How can roles be categorized based on the ethnicity, gender and age of the actors ?
-- What is the centrality of characters portrayed by diverse actors in the plots of the movies ?
-- What type of stereotypical roles are frequently assigned to these actors and how prevalent are they in films ?

-Impact of diversity on film's commercial performance :
+We aim to assess the impact of diversity on film's commercial performance by answering to the following questions:
-- How does casting diversity influence box office earnings, film’s rating and the likelihood of producing sequels?
+- How does casting diversity influence box office earnings and a film’s rating?
-- Is there a correlation between the linguistic diversity of films and their box office performance ?
-- Are there any differences in terms of diversity in the casting nowadays compared to the past ?
+- How is this relationship depicted in movies with similar genres.
+- How did this relationship evolve through different time periods?

-# Datasets
+## Datasets

 Our analysis will be mostly performed on the _"CMU movie summary corpus"_.
 This very rich dataset regroups information about movies, actors, the characters they play in their roles, some summaries and even already performed NLP tasks that allowed to assign personas to the characters in the dataset.

-To supplement it, we enhance the dataset with external information coming from the TMDB dataset, such as average ratings, vote counts and budgets for the movies that have this information available and that we were able to extract.
+To supplement it, we enhance the dataset with external information coming from the TMDB dataset, such as average ratings and vote counts for the movies that have this information available and that we were able to extract.
 This will allow us to judge performance on more aspects than the box office revenue that is available in the CMU dataset.
+We also extracted some movie budgets but we determined that the data wasn't sufficient and sane enough to be used.

-# Methods
+## Methods

 The key variables in our project are "diversity" and "performance," and we have chosen to measure them as follows:
-- Casting diversity: $D$ = {Ethnicity, Gender, Age}
+- Casting diversity: ethnicity, gender
-- Film performance: $S$ = {Box office earnings, Ratings, Languages, Number of subsequent films}

-With the complete dataset, our objective is to analyze the correlation between the power set $P(D)$ and the power set $P(S)$.
-This analysis will provide insights into which variable(s) in $D$ may influence variable(s) in $S$.

-Furthermore, assuming that we identify subsets $D' \subset D$ and $S' \subset S$, we will introduce a third dimension $T$, to observe how the results evolve over time.
-To achieve this, we will group movies by time periods and examine whether gender or racial inclusion in the industry over time has had an impact on the success of a movie.

-More precisely, in order to assess movies' performances, we will try to perform a causal analysis on the different attributes of the performance set S by making a propensity score matching.
-The matching will minimize the following distance between pairs:
-$$Argmin_{i,j} (\alpha_k(M_{c_k,i} - M_{c_k,j}))$$
-with i,j being two samples of the dataset and $M_{c_k}$ the set of features that may bias the analysis such as available language translations, duration, country, genres, etc and finally $\alpha_k$ a vector of weights assigned to each movie feature.
-The same method will be used to evaluate the presence of diverse casts through years.

-To perform the analysis of stereotypes, we will compute a set of probabilities $P(persona|D)$ using a logistic regression and we will segment some attributes of the set D in order to restrict the number of available features and get exploitable results.
-We will then rank these probabilities and chose a threshold $t_s$ for which we will consider a certain type of person to be likely of being assigned to a persona and therefore answer our research question.

-Finally, we will assess the importance to the plot of the characters impersonated by diverse actors by counting the presence of their character's names in the plot summaries.
-This will be a good indicator of the importance of their role to the plot.
+- Movie performance: average ratings, box office revenue

+From an intuitive viewpoint, we considered a movies' cast to be diverse if there is a good representation of most ethnicities and genders.
+To quantify this diversity measure, we chose to use the simpson diversity index:

+$D = 1 - \sum_{k=1}^{K} \left(\frac{n_k}{N}\right)^2$
+Here, **N** represents the total number of units in the population, and **K** denotes the different types within it.
+For each type **k**, **$n_k$** is the number of units.
+The value of **D** varies between 0 and 1, with a lower value indicating less diversity in the population.

+Then, we compared independently each diversity variable with each performance variable to assess the relationships between our performance and diversity features.
+To answer our research questions, we performed our analysis in three different ways:
+- A naïve analysis with no prior knowledge considered .
+- A global causal analysis that get rid of the effect of potential confounders.
+- Two more fine grained analyses considering movies with similar genres and movies split in ten different time frames.

+The reason behind the causal analysis is that we identified some potential confounders in the dataset such as the number of languages the movies are translated in, the release year and the movies genres.
+We think that those aspects may influence both the outputs and inputs of our analysis and bring bias to our observations.
+In order to keep enough samples for a meaningful analysis, the matching based on genre is determined using this formula:

+$\frac{len(G_1 \cap G_2)}{max(len(G_1),len(G_2))} \geqslant t$

+With $G_i$ the genre set of movie i and $t$ a chosen threshold.

+For the analysis through years, we split the dataset ranked by realease year in 10 sets with equal size.
+We then performed the same causal analysis without considering the years as confounders.

-# Limitations and challenges
+## Limitations and challenges

 Our project aims to determine how diversity within a film impacts the film's performance.
 However, this performance, which we measure through the film's success, can be attributed to two factors:

 * Improved casting performance, thereby confirming our initial thesis.
 * A broader audience that identifies with the ethnicities depicted in the film.

 Therefore, not only will it be necessary to establish the correlation between a film and its success, but a significant challenge will be to determine the causal effect behind this potential correlation.
 Movies are subject to a lot of variability in terms of production and our analysis will be subject to strong biases.
 It will be very important to set up a causal analysis that rules out most of this bias as well as keeping enough data for it to be representative.
 Every step of the analysis will require a meticulous choice and handling of the data we will process.
+In addition to that, the information available for movies is still limited and we were not able to consider some important features such as movie budgets and inflation rate, even though we tried to mitigate the effect of the latter by matching movies by release year.

 # Proposed timeline